Meatball

-A meatball is ground meat (mince) rolled into a ball, sometimes along with other ingredients, such as bread crumbs, minced onion, eggs, butter, and seasoning.
+A meatball is ground meat (mince) rolled into a large somewhat spherical ball, sometimes along with other ingredients, such as bread crumbs, minced onion, eggs, butter, and seasoning.
 Meatballs are cooked by frying, baking, steaming, or braising in sauce.
-There are many types of meatballs using different types of meats and spices.
+There are many types of meatballs made with different meats and spices.
 The term is sometimes extended to meatless versions based on legumes, vegetables, mushrooms, fish (also commonly known as fish balls) or other seafood.

 History

 The ancient Roman cookbook Apicius included many meatball-type recipes.

 Early recipes included in some of the earliest known Arabic cookbooks generally feature seasoned lamb rolled into orange-sized balls and glazed with egg yolk and sometimes saffron.

 Poume d'oranges is a gilded meatball dish from the Middle Ages.

 By region

 Various recipes of meatballs can be found across Europe and Asia.
 From Iberia and Sweden to the Indian subcontinent, there is a large variety of meatballs in the kofta family.